trileminh94/notes/shopee.md

 - [ ] `virtual memory` **[important]**
 - [ ] `Little and big endian`

+**When some data can not fit into the memory it will need to access disk which is the slowest part of a mordern computer**

 ### File system
 - [ ] file system